Table of Contents

 4. Independence

 Freelancers are independent beings.
-They are not bound by any limitations, terms, or conditions of any employer for a long-term basis.
-They are also free to use their own creativity, without any hindrance from the employers, unlike the corporate jobs.
+They are not bound by any employer’s limitations, terms, or conditions for a long-term basis.
+They are also free to use their creativity, without any hindrance from the employers, unlike the corporate jobs.

 5. Varied exposure

-Unlike corporate jobs, freelancing provides the advantage of extreme exposure of working with different clients simultaneously.
+Unlike corporate jobs, freelancing provides the advantage of extreme exposure to working with different clients simultaneously.

 5 Cons of Freelancing